 Evidence for the effectiveness of dominant psychological treatments for psychosis is mixed (Goldsmith, Lewis, Dunn, & Bentall, 2015; Jauhar et al., 2014; Pinquart, Oslejek, & Teubert, 2016; Taylor & Perera, 2015).
 In addition to traditional treatments such as cognitive-behavioural therapy and medication, NICE guidelines recommend person-centred care packages and a focus on recovery approaches that include social rehabilitation (NICE, 2014).
-Recovery approaches encourage service-users to take responsibility for their own mental health, conceptualising the process of overcoming mental health difficulties as a journey that incorporates a variety of principles that mental health professionals can provide support with (Leamy, Bird, Le Boutillier, Williams, & Slade, 2011).
+Recovery approaches encourage service-users to take responsibility for their own mental health and conceptualises the process of overcoming mental health difficulties as a journey incorporating a variety of principles that guides the support offered by mental health professionals (Leamy, Bird, Le Boutillier, Williams, & Slade, 2011).
 Restorative elements of the recovery journey include close personal relationships (Davidson et al., 2007; Drake & Whitley, 2014; Soundy et al., 2015; Tew et al., 2012).
-Social support can promote psychological wellbeing (Pruessner, Iyer, Faridi, Joober, & Malla, 2011), with intimate relationships acting as a buffer against the psychological stress of coping with psychosis (Gayer-Anderson & Morgan, 2013) and predict better long-term outcomes for those living with the condition (Tew et al., 2012).
-Mental health services have yet to demonstrate how they can support people with unmet needs and with greater focus on social aspects of recovery models.
+Social support can promote psychological wellbeing (Pruessner, Iyer, Faridi, Joober, & Malla, 2011) and predict better long-term outcomes for those living with the condition (Tew et al., 2012), with intimate relationships acting as a buffer against the psychological stress of coping with psychosis (Gayer-Anderson & Morgan, 2013).
+Mental health services have yet to demonstrate how they can support people with unmet social needs that are central to recovery (Hughes, Edmondson, Onyekwe, Quinn, & Nolan, 2018).
 People with psychosis are often unable to access social networks and support in developing intimate relationships (Gascoyne, Hughes, McCann, & Quinn, 2016; Östman & Bjorkman, 2013; Pillay, Lecomte, & Abdel-Baki, 2016).
 Paradoxically, psychosocial factors such as independent living, social contact and being in a relationship significantly predict recovery from psychosis (Albert et al., 2011; Onken, Craig, Ridgway, Ralph, & Cook, 2007).
-Recent meta-analyses have suggested that interventions that aim to support people with psychosis in developing social skills may produce positive outcomes in terms of reduced relapse and rehospitalisation, and promote quality of life (Almerie et al., 2015).
+Recent meta-analyses have suggested that interventions aimed at supporting people with psychosis in developing social skills may promote quality of life and produce positive outcomes in terms of reduced relapse and rehospitalisation (Almerie et al., 2015).

-People with psychosis highlight sex and intimacy as a key area of need - even as important as physical health and housing (Fleury, Grenier, Bamvita, & Tremblay, 2012).
+People with psychosis highlight sex and intimacy as a key area of need - as important as physical health and housing (Fleury, Grenier, Bamvita, & Tremblay, 2012).
 For many, it is actually closeness and intimacy that is rated as the most important aspect of relationships over and above sexual contact (Southall, 2017).
 Sexual expression and intimate relationships are also reported as an area of concern by family members (Iyer, Loohuis, Pawliuk, Joober, & Malla, 2011) and mental health staff (Hensel, Banayan, Cheng, Langley, & Dewa, 2016).
-Crucially, service-users have also expressed their desire to discuss sexuality and intimacy, and look to mental health professionals to open conversations (McCann, 2000).
+Crucially, service-users have expressed their desire to discuss sexuality and intimacy, looking to mental health professionals to open conversations (McCann, 2000).

-Reluctance to discuss sexuality and intimacy amongst health professionals is clearly an issue that requires investigation.
+Reluctance to discuss sexuality and intimacy amongst health professionals is clearly an issue that requires investigation (Dyer & das Nair, 2013; McCann, 2003; Miller & Byers, 2012).
 Reasons for avoiding discussions around sexuality with service-users include beliefs that sexuality is “not important” and that talking about sexuality is “not part of their role” (Quinn, Happell, & Browne 2011).
 Healthcare professionals may also avoid the topic because of concerns about their proficiency in dealing with the subject matter, time constraints or embarrassment and personal discomfort (Dyer & das Nair, 2013).
 Resources have been developed to support healthcare professionals in opening dialogues on sexuality with service-users (Butler, O’Donovan, & Shaw, 2010; Mick, Hughes, & Cohen, 2004; Quinn & Happell, 2012a).
 However, practitioners may still consider sexuality as an area outside of their skillset and defer to a clinical psychologist for guidance and consult (Miller & Byers, 2012).